Why You Need To Re-Connect Daily

 Scientists have found a way to predict which couples will end up divorcing: those who don’t insure that they have at least 5 positive interactions for every negative one.
-It turns out that maintaining this 5 to 1 ratio is effective insurance in every relationship, including between parents and children.
+According to Dr. John Gottman of the Gottman Institute, it is likely that maintaining this 5 to 1 ratio is effective insurance in every relationship, including between parents and children.

 Life, with its infinite distractions and constant separations, has a way of eroding connection.
 All parents need to repeatedly reconnect with their children, just to repair the daily erosion created by life’s normal separations and distractions.

 While our children and teens are separated from us, they orient themselves around other things: their teacher, their peers, their computer.